Cubs vs. Braves MLB Betting Odds, Trends & Prediction

-With Shota Imanaga opposing Reynaldo Lopez in Monday night’s pitching matchup, what’s the smart bet in tonight’s Cubs vs. Braves clash?
+With Jameson Taillon set to oppose Chris Sale in Tuesday night’s pitching matchup, what’s the smart play in tonight’s Cubs vs. Braves matchup from Truist Park?
 First pitch is set for 7:20 p.m.
 ET.

 Game Matchup & Betting Odds